iProjects/jkuat_ip_telephony/README.md

 ## 📞 **IP Telephony System**

 This project provides a robust, web-based system for a **university's IP telephony network**, allowing school staff to search for extensions across various departments and campuses.
-It's built with **PHP, HTML, and CSS**, with a focus on a clean, maintainable front-end and a robust back-end for data handling.
+It's built with **PHP, JQuery, HTML, and CSS**, with a focus on a clean, maintainable front-end and a robust back-end for data handling.
 The solution is designed with a clear **Separation of Concerns**, making it scalable and easy to maintain.

 -----